PowerUser64/dP-2/BetaEngine/Comp/Lab4/steps.md

 2. UseTexture
     *   Calculate the UV offset using _GetUV_ and store it in a variable.
     *   Call the texure's _Use _function, passing 1 and 1 for the rows and columns, using the appropriate class variables for the other parameters.
 You can leave the last param (the shader) blank; it will default to the last used shader.
     *   _\[NOTE:_ _Yes, we do have actual variables for the rows and columns of the sprite source that we could pass in here, in which case the shader would take care of drawing the correct portion of the texture for us, which is ideal.
-However**,** I want you_ _to do the work of calculating which portion of the texture to display when you create the quad mesh in MeshHelper.cpp.
+However, I want you_ _to do the work of calculating which portion of the texture to display when you create the quad mesh in MeshHelper.cpp.
 This is just to prove you can get the math correct.
 If you pass in the columns and rows here instead of doing the UV calculations in the mesh creation, I will dock you points for this assignment.
 In the future, however, I suggest passing in the column/row info here, as this will allow you to use the same mesh for nearly every 2D sprite.\]_
 3. GetFrameCount
     *   Return the total frame count (calculated based off of _numRows _and _numCols_).
 4. GetUV